PowerFlow-DNN: Compiler-Directed Fine-Grained Power Orchestration for End-to-End Edge AI Inference: Challenges in Edge AI Power Orchestration

 \subsection{Limitations of Latency-Balanced DVFS}

 DVFS is a widely used technique for improving energy efficiency in computing systems~\cite{Geng-powerlens-DAC2026, hag-sysscale-isca2020, isci-dvfs-micro2006, weiser-dvfs-osdi1994, eyerman-fgdvfs-taco2008, zhai-udvfs-tvlsi2005, torng-aaws-isca2016}.
-Recent works have explored predictive and adaptive DVFS policies for hardware accelerators and heterogeneous systems~\cite{Geng-powerlens-DAC2026, liu-dvfsaccel-HIPC2022}, but do not capture inter-layer dependencies introduced by shared voltage rails.
+Recent works have explored predictive and adaptive DVFS policies for hardware accelerators and heterogeneous systems~\cite{hag-sysscale-isca2020, liu-dvfsaccel-HIPC2022}, but do not capture inter-layer dependencies introduced by shared voltage rails.

-In contrast to general-purpose processors, bio-integrated accelerators typically execute deterministic inference workloads with fixed computation graphs~\cite{Sahafi-edgewce-sr2022, abdigazy-ingestible-ne2024, tan-icedcgra-micro2024}.
-In such settings, run-time DVFS policies introduce unnecessary control complexity and may fail to exploit the layer-level variability in energy composition.
+In contrast to general-purpose processors or accelerators, many embedded and edge accelerators execute deterministic inference workloads with fixed computation graphs~\cite{Sahafi-edgewce-sr2022, abdigazy-ingestible-ne2024, tan-icedcgra-micro2024}.
+In such settings, dynamic run-time DVFS policies with heuristics introduce unnecessary control complexity and may incur excessive switching overhead, leading to suboptimal energy efficiency.

-Because the energy composition varies significantly across layers, as shown in Figure~\ref{fig-leakage-breakdown}, a fixed global voltage or a latency-balanced DVFS policy can result in suboptimal energy consumption.

-Figure~\ref{fig-dvfs-scatter} illustrates the energy–latency trade-offs obtained by sweeping the voltages of compute and memory domains for several representative layers.
+Figure~\ref{fig-dvfs-scatter} illustrates the energy–latency tradeoffs obtained by sweeping the voltages of compute and memory domains for several representative layers.
 The minimum-energy operating point varies across layers and deadlines with different voltage combinations, indicating that a single global DVFS policy cannot capture the true energy-optimal schedules under deadline and rail constraints.